icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 several were from NACA or the National Research Council Canada, some were from industry and were actively building the systems described, and some authors (Eckert, Messinger) are still often cited.

+The icing conditions are discussed to some degree in several lectures, particularly Lecture 1 and Lecture 12a.
+They show that icing conditions were still a matter of debate in 1953, even though as we saw in the [Meteorology of Icing Clouds Thread](Meteorology.md), all the major publications that went into the later Appendix C icing regulation were available before 1953.

 ### A precursor